Budget: Corporate budget

-is a financial forecast for the near-term future, aggregating the expected revenues and expenses of the various departments – operations, human resources, IT, etc. – and is thus a key element in integrated business planning, with measurable targets correspondingly devolved to departmental managers (and becoming KPIs);
+is a financial forecast for the near-term future, usually the next accounting period, aggregating the expected revenues and expenses of the various departments – operations, human resources, IT, etc.

+It is thus a key element in integrated business planning, with measurable targets correspondingly devolved to departmental managers (and becoming KPIs);

-budgets can then also refer to non-cash resources, such as staff or time.
+budgets may then also specify non-cash resources, such as staff or time.